axalix/boggle/README.md

 ## Some useful commands

- - `docker exec -it boggle_api bundle exec rubocop` - to be sure the code follows the styling.
+ - `docker exec -it boggle_api bundle exec rubocop` - to be sure the code follows the styling (by RuboCop).
-   (RuboCop configuration which has the same code style checking as official Ruby on Rails.
-   see *rubocop-rails_config*)

  - `docker exec -it boggle_api bundle exec rspec -fd` - to run tests